rkorytkowski/iDAAS-Connect-HL7/README.md

 1. The HL7 client (external to this application) will connect to the specifically defined HL7 Server socket and typically stay connected.
 2. The HL7 client will send a single HL7 based transaction to the HL7 server.
-3. This Implemented application that acts as an HL7 Server will do the following actions:
+3. This Implemented application that acts as an HL7 Server will do the following actions:<br/>
     a.
 Receive the HL7 message.
 Internally, it will audit the data it received to a specifically defined topic.<br/>
     b.
 The HL7 message will then be processed to a specifically defined topic for this implementation. <br/>